freqtrade/freqtrade-strategies/README.md

 This Git repo contains free buy/sell strategies for [Freqtrade](https://github.com/freqtrade/freqtrade).

+All strategies should work with a freqtrade version of 2022.4 or newer.

 ## Disclaimer

 These strategies are for educational purposes only.
 Do not risk money